FlamingoFiestaStudio/OlympusGoneWild/wiki/ProjectBestPractices.md

 ## Branch Naming Convention

-The branch should have the number of the issue and the title of the issue.
+The branch should have the number of the issue and the title of the issue separated by `-` .
 For example: `123-my-issue-title`.

 To simplify, you could just click here on the issue page, and this will do the magic for you: